Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

-A large positive magnitude of $\overline{{\cal D}}_{n}(m_{0})$ is expected to indicate that at least one of the $p$ predictors improves the predictability of $y_{t+1}$ relative to the benchmark model. \\

 {REMARK 1}: One may be tempted to view inferences based on the ${\cal D}_{n}(m_{0},j)$'s through the lens of multiple comparison and {\it reality check} type settings and argue for alternative constructs to (\ref{eq:eq4}) such as taking the supremum of these ${\cal D}_{n}(m_{0},j)$'s due for instance to power considerations.
 It is here important to note however that within our setting and under the null hypothesis of interest to us all ${\cal D}_{n}(m_{0},j)$'s will be identical in the limit and in turn identical to $\overline{{\cal D}}_{n}(m_{0})$.
 A useful analogy that illustrates this latter point is by thinking of the $p$ components of $\overline{{\cal D}}_{n}(m_{0})$ under the {\it global} null hypothesis and in the limit as realisations from the same seed of a random number generator.
-If we were solely interested in null asymptotics and had no power concerns then any of the ${\cal D}_{n}(m_{0},j)'s$ could be viewed as inter-changeable. \\
+If we were solely interested in null asymptotics and had no power concerns then any of the ${\cal D}_{n}(m_{0},j)'s$ could be viewed as inter-changeable.

 In what follows our first objective is to establish the limiting behaviour of (\ref{eq:eq4}) under the null hypothesis that there are no active predictors and which we refer to as the global null.
-Operating under mild assumptions on the dynamics of the $x_{t}'s$ we show that the above aggregate test statistic is standard normally distributed under this null hypothesis.
 We subsequently assess its local power properties against departures from (\ref{eq:eq2}) that are relevant to practitioners.
-This in turn allows us to formalise suitable choices for $\mu_{0}$ in the practical implementation of (\ref{eq:eq4}).
+This also allows us to formalise suitable choices for $\mu_{0}$ in the practical implementation of (\ref{eq:eq4}).

-Upon rejection of the null hypothesis the interesting question as to which predictor is the key driver of predictability arises.
-Although our goal here is not to develop a new covariate screening method, our framework does allow us to identify a key predictor through the analysis of the ${{\cal D}}_{n}(m_{0},j)$ components that make up the test statistic in (\ref{eq:eq4}).
-We focus our attention on the following estimator